MarkD117/marvel-quiz/README.md

 ### Quiz Questions Page

-- Upon starting the quiz, the ready up menu will disappear and Quiz Questions Page will be shown. the player will be presented with a question at the top of top of the main quiz container.
+- Upon starting the quiz, the ready up menu will disappear and Quiz Questions Page will be shown.
+The player will be presented with a question at the top of top of the main quiz container.
 Underneath the question are four selectable buttons.

     ![Screenshot](documentation/quiz-question-menu.png)